-No. There is a grace period of 10 days in WA/OR/IL/VA before you must connect the Pulse.
-You will not be charged for miles you drive before your effective date or before plugging in the Pulse.
+No. There is a grace period of 10 days in IL/NJ/OR/PA/VA/WA before you must connect the Pulse.
+You will not be charged for miles you drive before your effective date or before plugging in the Pulse (during the grace period).
 In CA, there is a 7 day grace period, and you will not be charged for any miles during this time.

 No, the Pulse functions separately from your phone and securely transmits data through a cell modem.
 All you need to do is plug it in and check for a pulsing red/orange light.

-Per-mile insurance customers can disable the GPS function of the Pulse through the online dashboard.
+You can disable the GPS function of the Pulse through the online dashboard.
 Note, however, that this will also disable certain awesome features including trip information and street sweeping notifications.
-For the Tag, GPS must be enabled on your phone so the Tag and app can work properly.

 The device plugs into the vehicles On-Board Diagnostic (OBD-II) port.
 This port is the same place your mechanic plugs in his or her diagnostic tool to determine the health of your vehicle.
 We’re able to collect any information your vehicle shares via the OBD-II port, and share relevant information with you.
 In addition, the device has a GPS unit that can track location-based data.
 Insurance customers have the option to turn off location-based data at any time, because we don’t require it to log the miles driven.
 The device also has an accelerometer that measures changes in velocity and a gyroscope that measures the angle of the device, providing information that helps us find ways to make your life easier on the road.

-Yes, insurance and app users can request a CSV download of their data via the app or online dashboard.
+Yes, insurance customers can request a CSV download of their data via the online dashboard.

 If you’re noticing missing trips or ones with missing segments, please unplug your device and then plug it back in.
 This will reboot the device and improve signal quality.
-The beginning of some trips may be missing due to the device searching for a satellite to lock on to at the beginning of a trip, but in general a reboot of the device should improve signal quality overall.
-For any other data issues, please check our Community site for updates and for submitting inquiries.
+The beginning of some trips may be missing due to the device searching for a satellite to lock on to at the beginning of a trip, but in general, a reboot of the device should improve signal quality overall.

 No, you can access your data via the online dashboard by logging into your account at www.metromile.com/dashboard.
 (For insurance customers, all policy documents are available there as well.)